 Our Collective Worship policy can be viewed HERE.

-For more information about weekly collective worship topics, please contact Mrs Caroline Smith, Assistant Headteacher: firstname.lastname@example.org
+For more information about weekly collective worship topics, please contact Mrs Caroline Smith, Deputy Headteacher: firstname.lastname@example.org